FoxWhite/revolut_test/README.md

 #### `npm run build `

-Bundles assets and all the things to _public/_ dir.
+Bundles assets and all the things to _public/_ dir. (minified production build)

 #### `npm run typecheck `